biolink/biolink-model/docs/ChemicalToPathwayAssociation.md

 # Class: ChemicalToPathwayAssociation

-An interaction between a chemical entity and a biological process or pathway
+An interaction between a chemical entity and a biological process or pathway.

 URI: [biolink:ChemicalToPathwayAssociation](https://w3id.org/biolink/vocab/ChemicalToPathwayAssociation)